Back to Blog

 • Install WP-Optimize

-• Delete revisions, spam, transients
+• Delete revisions, spam, expired transients

-• Schedule weekly cleanups
+• Schedule weekly automated cleanups

-Limit revisions: Add to wp-config.php:
+Limit future revisions.
+Add this to wp-config.php:

 define('WP_POST_REVISIONS', 5);